-In this eye-opening and informative read, I’ll address specific dietary additions and supplements that seem to be the best breastfeeding diet for a productive milk supply.
+In this eye-opening and informative read, you will see specific dietary additions and supplements that seem to be the best breastfeeding diet for a productive milk supply.

-I’ll also introduce you to some beneficial breastfeeding resources that can also help you master your milk supply for good!
+You will also be introduce to some beneficial breastfeeding resources that instantly help you master your milk supply for good!

-Disclaimer: I am not a dietician or doctor and all of these recommendations are what worked for me.
-Always consult your primary care physician before making any changes to your diet and supplemental intake.
+Disclaimer: I am not a dietician or doctor and all of these tips are what worked for me.
+The information found in this article are based on factual evidence and research.
+However, it is always recommended to consult with your doctor before making any changes to your diet and supplemental intake.

 Having said that, the reason I worked so hard to find the best breastfeeding diet for me had to do with a fluctuating milk supply and the worry that came along with that.